greco-project/pvcompare/docs/model_assumptions.rst

 profiles, the heat demand never equals zero.
 Since this does not correspond to the realistic behavior of heat supplied by means of space heating in summer, a heating limit temperature is introduced, above which no heating takes place.
-The heating limit temperature can be set in ``building_parameters.csv``.
-In case of space heating, heat demand during summer is removed if the daily mean temperature crosses the the heating limit temperature.
-The excess heat demand is then distributed equally over the remaining heat demand.
-In case of a heat demand from space heating and warm water only the heat demand of the space heating is adjusted as described above.
+The heating limit temperature can be set in :ref:`building_parameters`.
+In case of space heating, heat demand during summer is removed if the daily mean temperature exceeds the heating limit temperature.
+The excess heat demand is then distributed equally over the remaining time of the year.
+In case of a heat demand from space heating and warm water, only the heat demand of the space heating is adjusted as described above.

-The standard load profile is scaled with the annual heat demand for the given population.
+The standard load profile is scaled with the annual heat demand for the given population, which is derived from the given number of houses and storeys (for assumptions see :ref:`building_assumptions`).
 The annual heat demand for space heating and warm water is calculated by the following procedure:

-1)  the residential heat demand for a country is requested from `EU Building Database <https://ec.europa.eu/energy/en/eu-buildings-database#how-to-use>`_.
+1)  the residential heat demand for a country is taken from the `EU Building Database <https://ec.europa.eu/energy/en/eu-buildings-database#how-to-use>`_.
 2)  on the lines of the electricity demand, the population of the country is requested from `EUROSTAT <https://ec.europa.eu/eurostat/tgm/table.do?tab=table&init=1&plugin=1&language=en&pcode=tps00001>`_.
-3)  the total residential demand is divided by the countries population and multiplied by the house population that is calculated by the storeys of the house and the number of people in one storey
+3)  the total residential demand is divided by the country's population and multiplied by the house population that is calculated by the storeys of the house and the number of people in one storey
 4)  The load profile is shifted due to countries specific behaviour following the